Aruna-Narayanasamy/Whole-Genome-Sequencing/Documentation/01_Introduction.md

  ## Objective of this project
   - This project aims to perform *Whole Genome Sequencing analysis of SARS-CoV-2 using publicly available reference and raw sequencing data*
-  - The project will:
+  - The project will give:
-       - Detection of mutations across the SARS-CoV-2 genome
-       - Monitoring lineage evolution
-       - It will support variant classification
+       - Computational pipeline for SARS-CoV-2 WGS data including QC, alignment, file processing, and variant generati
   - Real sequencing reads and the SARS‑CoV‑2 reference genome (e.g., Wuhan‑Hu‑1) will be used to demonstrate a complete WGS analysis pipeline from raw data to annotated variants.

  ## Workflow
    1. Data retrieval from ENA database